01 of 08

 Dog Show Collars

 Show Collars are slip collars typically made out of a braided material such as leather, nylon or metal.
-These collars should not be confused with chain slip collars.
+These collars should not be confused with chain slip collars, however, they can tighten around a dog's neck and should never be left on an unsupervised dog.

 Martingale Leads are all-in-one collars and leads.
 They operate in a similar way as the Martingale collars.
-Commonly used for toy breeds in the show ring, the collar portion slips over the head and tightens when the lead is pulled.
+Commonly used for toy breeds in the show ring, the collar portion slips over the head and tightens when the lead is pulled and prevents it from slipping off.
 A plastic tube slides down the lead to keep the collar in place.